Tag: crypto regulation

 Once barred from U.S. access, Polymarket rebuilt offshore—routing wagers through decentralized finances (DeFi) bridges, anonymous wallets, and coded geofences.
 This wasn’t evasion.
 It was engineering.

-During the volatile 2024 election cycle, Polymarket listed markets on everything from litigation outcomes to impeachment timing—topics too politically radioactive for traditional polling.
+During the volatile 2024 election cycle, Polymarket listed markets on various topics.
+These ranged from litigation outcomes to impeachment timing.
+Such topics were too politically radioactive for traditional polling.
 Each listing wasn’t just a reflection of sentiment; it was a live feedback circuit.

 A single probability line on a blockchain contract became a signal.
 That signal became narrative.
 That narrative became political gravity.
 The platform didn’t mirror democracy—it performed it.